The Strutt Epicyclic Clock is unusual in design.

 The planet gear of 68 teeth runs around the internal of the ring gear, being mounted on a counter balanced carrier arm.
 Here the counter weights are 2p coins.
 The minute hand is mounted on a shaft projecting forward from the carrier.

-An eight tooth laantern pinion on the planet gear meshes with two sun gears.
-The innermost one has 72 teeth and the outer one has 66 teeth and does not rotate.
+An eight tooth lantern pinion on the planet gear meshes with two sun gears.
+The innermost one has 72 teeth and the outer one has 66 teeth and is prevented from rotating.

 Although they have different numbers of teeth they have the same pitch diameter, but they still mesh adequately with the lantern pinion.